 The nondisclosure equilibrium is based on skeptical beliefs about which sender types unexpectedly disclose.
 Are these beliefs reasonable based on "forward induction" arguments about which types have the strongest incentive to deviate?
 The Intuitive Criterion restricts the receiver to put zero probability on a type having deviated if it would not benefit from deviation under the most favorable possible beliefs about who deviates.
 But in this game every type would be happy to disclose if they would be thought of as the highest type, so beliefs are unrestricted and hence skeptical beliefs survive.

 The D1 condition requires, in our context, that if one type benefits from a deviation for a set of rationalizable receiver best responses that is a subset of that for some other type, zero weight should be put on the former type (Cho and Kreps, 1987; Cho and Sobel, 1990; Ramey, 1996).
 In a nondisclosure equilibrium higher types expect to be evaluated more favorably than lower types because of the private receiver information, so they have less incentive to deviate than lower types.
-Therefore, not only does D1 have no power to refine away the nondisclosure equilibrium, it actually reinforces it by dictating that out-of-equilibrium actions must be viewed skeptically.20 This skepticism agrees with the intuition that self-promotion when unexpected can be viewed so negatively that modesty is indeed the best policy.
+Therefore, not only does D1 have no power to refine away the nondisclosure equilibrium, it actually reinforces it by dictating that out-of-equilibrium actions must be viewed skeptically.22 Without private receiver information this argument, and the best response dynamics analyzed below, do not support skepticism.
+In that case the incentive to deviate from nondisclosure is the same for each type, so the receiver should maintain his original priors concentrated on the range of types who can send the verifiable message, leading all senders to deviate from the nondisclosure equilibrium.
+The proof, and all subsequent proofs, is in Appendix A.